Advantage2022/React-Learning/README.md

 Example: A list of tasks with checkboxes for completion and buttons to add and remove tasks.

+### Checkin App for Orgs
+An employee will identify their Weekly targets and provide check-ins to co-workers The Manager can provide feedback

+*Improvements:*
+integration with Slack channel integration with ML Model to identify the sentiment of the employee, regularity, finishing goals, commitment, and under/ over-commitment

+### Dark background App Timer
+Always on
+Should not be visible while sharing screen

 ### Weather App:
 Example: A weather form with a city input, fetching and displaying real-time weather conditions.

 ### Tic-Tac-Toe:
 Practice state management, conditional rendering, and user interaction by implementing this classic two-player game.
 ### Random Quote Generator:
-Fetch data from APIs (e.g., Quotes.REST), display random quotes, and potentially add functionalities like sharing or favoriting quotes.
+Fetch data from APIs (e.g., Quotes.
+REST), display random quotes and potentially add functionalities like sharing or favoriting quotes.
 This reinforces working with APIs and state updates.
 ### Color Picker:
 Experiment with DOM manipulation and user interaction by creating a color picker that allows users to select different colors and display their hex codes.
 ### Calculator: